-It has been too long since we offered Sake, we are sorry!
-But here is one to pick up where we left off.
-Most of the production goes to the Nobu Sushi restaurant, and what is left over is tightly allocated, which by the way goes for over $400 dollars on their list!
-We were able to source a few cases after waiting for months.
+One of our longest running Sake's, its been almost a year since we have offered this bottle that set the bar for us many years ago.
+The YK 35 has been the standard for us and a bottle that got our clients familiarized with high end Sake.
+Most of the production goes to the Nobu Sushi restaurant, and what is left over is tightly allocated, which by the way goes for over $400 dollars on their restaurant list!
+We were able to source a few cases after finally after waiting for months.
 This Sake has amazing aromatics of white flowers, bananas, lychee nut, and kumquats.
 There is an incredible focus, depth, and layers, all beautifully interwoven and perfectly balanced in the mouth.
-A fantastic sake that longs to be paired with some traditional Japanese faire.
-This is our gold standard for sake, slow drop method, made on the Island of Sando in the Sea of Japan by the Hanzu family since 1871.
+It is a fantastic sake that longs to be paired with some traditional Japanese faire but can be quite versatile.
+This is our gold standard for sake, filtered with the drip method and, made on the Island of Sando in the Sea of Japan by the Hanzu family since 1871.

-Here is a little info on what YK 35 means...
-"Aromatic Ginjo-shu (premium sake) became trendy about 15 years ago, which helped stave off the decline in sake demand.
-This trend set the stage for the breweries to use "YK35" as their mantra in creating refined dry sakes.
 The "Y" in "YK35" stands for Yamada-nishiki, one of the top grades of Japanese rice explicitly grown for making Sake.
 "K" represents the type of yeast (kyokai 9-go) used in the brewing process.
-And "35" means that the rice polishing rate is 35%: 65% of the surface is polished away, leaving only 35% of the grain intact.
-The popularity of high-quality Ginjo-shu is still supporting the local sake breweries."
+And "35" means that the rice polishing rate is 35%: 65% of the surface is polished away, leaving only 35% of the grain intact which has be come the standard for many premium sake's.